Sosui Ichikawa: Biography

 Sosui Ichikawa's resting place at Takashimadaira Cemetery in Misono, Itabashi-ku, Tokyo.

 The Okinawan Karate-Do Renmei accepted Sosui Ichikawa as Hanshi (範士), Jūdan (十段) in 1983, with Yuchoku Higa (比嘉 佑直) issuing the certificate.
 Yuchoku Higa was one of Ichikawa's few confidantes.
 Later, Ichikawa founded the All-Japan Goju-Ryu Karate-do Renmei.
 Ichikawa's teachings stressed the notion that a smaller, weaker individual should be able to defeat a bigger, more powerful one.
 Ichikawa was also a strict perfectionist.
 He believed that even the slightest error in technique could be the difference between life and death.
 Ichikawa Sensei also studied and practiced other styles, including Daitō-ryū Jujutsu (大東流 柔術) and Jūdō (柔道), and held dan ranks in both.
 Due to his expertise in martial arts, other masters from other styles such as Ninjitsu instructor Masaaki Hatsumi, Okinawan Goju instructor Meitoku Yagi, and Shotokan instructor Hirokazu Kanazawa would go to the Sosuikan dojo to discuss concepts.

 As a result of his research, he expanded beyond the Sekō Higa (比嘉 世幸) lineage of Goju-Ryu and created many of his unique techniques and concepts.
 Consequently, the Ichikawa lineage differs from the Shodokan (尚道館) and Senbukan (仙武館) Goju-Ryu.

 Sosui Ichikawa with his students at the Sosuikan dojo.

 Despite his lack of international recognition, Ichikawa was regarded by other masters as a great practitioner of Goju-Ryu in Japan.
 His senior students are among the few instructors who continue to practice the traditional ways of Goju-Ryu karate on mainland Japan.
-Since the Ichikawa school never wanted fame, their numbers are small.
-Ichikawa himself was also picky about who he taught.
-Kenjiro Chiba is his most senior pupil, and he was a Nidan under Izumikawa before joining the Sosuikan.

-Sosui Ichikawa died in 2005.
-Kenjiro Chiba (千葉 拳二郎), Masashi Sudo (須藤 雅史), Fusaaki Hattori (服部 房明), Masaaki Sakai (酒井正明), Tadahiko Ohtsuka (大塚 忠彦), Kiyoshi Yonemoto (米元 清), Kazunobu Tsubamoto (鍔本 和伸), Shojiro Jibiki (地引 昌次郎), Tadashi Yokoyama (横山 忠衛) and Robert Taiani were among his students.
-Each one of them would carry on his legacy in their respective dojos.

 Sosui Ichikawa died in 2005.
 His resting place is at Takashimadaira Cemetery in Misono, Itabashi-ku, Tokyo.